OUTONOMIA is our real, modern, off-grid house with on-grid comfort.

 Of course, OUTONOMIA isn’t 100% self-sufficient in every respect.
 It’s not flawless, and it doesn’t pretend to be.
 But we’re proud of what we’ve built — and even more grateful that we can be useful to you by openly sharing every step of our journey in this book:

-Furthermore, this downloadable package of technical documentation, blueprints, detailed diagrams, and construction plans for OUTONOMIA is strongly recommended as a companion to the in-depth book.
+Furthermore, this downloadable package of technical documentation, blueprints, detailed diagrams, and construction plans for OUTONOMIA is strongly recommended — but not required — as an add-on to the in-depth book.